namespacelabs/foundation/internal/cli/cmd/lsp/README.md

-# Fn LSP
+# Ns LSP

-`fn lsp` command implements language server protocol.
+`ns lsp` command implements language server protocol.
 It uses stdin/stdout as JSON-RPC2 medium.

 The LSP can be used by various editors and IDEs.
 Notably `fn-vscode` extension plumbs this LSP into VSCode.

-The LSP is implemented inside the `fn` binary to make sure that it editor integrations behave 100% consistent with the command line tools.
+The LSP is implemented inside the `ns` binary to make sure that it editor integrations behave 100% consistent with the command line tools.

 ## References